MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art, including digital music and 3D sculptures!
+Programming can sometimes be used to create art, such as a computer-generated painting or music.